datasci611/bios611-projects-fall-2019-YaoYuxiao/project_3/README.md

 ## Questions
 Here are some questions I am interested in:
 1. Demographics
-* What are the size, structure, and distribution of the clinet population at entry?
+  + What are characteristics of the client population at entry?
+  + What are their health insurance and income conditions at entry and at exit?

 2. Entry and Exit
   + How many clients entried the UMD?
 What is the distribution of their entry time?
   + How long did they stay at the UMD?
   + Why did they leave the UMD?
-3. Before and After
-  + What are clients' health insurance conditions at entry and at exit?
-  + What are clients' income conditions at entry and at exit?

 ## Methods